We’ve all heard the cynical responses to public outreach:

 - “I don’t like any of these alternatives!”

-- Encourage citizens to discuss the issue with each other, not just with officials.
-Citizens at round tables talking with each other can explore their disagreements in intimate discussion, and come away better understanding the range of views that the agency is hearing.
+- Encourage people to debate the issues with each other, not just with officials.
+Stakeholders at round tables talking with each other can explore their disagreements in intimate discussion, and come away better understanding the range of views that the agency is hearing.
 They can also begin probing, on their own, possible paths to consensus.

-- Engage participants in solving the real problem.
+- Engage people in solving the real problem.
 Avoid presenting the issue as “Here is our proposal, what do you think?”
-Instead, construct interactive exercises in which the participants can work on the problem themselves, testing their own ideas.
-Jarrett is especially engaged in the development of online tools of this type, as well as meeting techniques.
+Instead, set up exercises in which the participants can work on the problem themselves, testing their own ideas and assumptions.